mkoadno

 The program requires knowledge in the following areas of concrete construction:

-2. Pervious concrete materials and mix proportioning
+2. Pervious concrete materials, mixture proportioning and production

 3. Proper use of tools and equipment